-In this context, DNCA Finance implements the following exclusions in line with its Exclusion policy:
+In this context, DNCA Finance implements the following exclusions in line with its exclusion policy:

-- Thermal coal and unconventional oil & gas: DNCA Finance will progressively exclude companies involved in thermal coal and unconventional oil & gas activities;

-- Controversial weapons: issuers are excluded from all DNCA Finance portfolios; - Non-compliance with the United Nations Global Compact: issuers who have committed serious breaches of the principles of the United Nations Global Compact are included in DNCA Finance's "Worst offenders" list, and are excluded from all portfolios.
+- Thermal coal and unconventional oil and gas: DNCA Finance will progressively exclude companies involved in thermal coal and unconventional oil and gas activities; - Controversial weapons: issuers are excluded from all DNCA Finance portfolios; - Non-compliance with the United Nations Global Compact: issuers that have committed serious breaches of the principles of the UN Global Compact are included in DNCA Finance's list of "worst offenders" and excluded from all portfolios.

 In addition, the main negative impacts are included in the Key Performance Indicators (KPIs) collected for the analysis.
-Issuers with serious major negative impacts will be given a poor corporate responsibility rating (ABA).
-A minimum score of 2 out of 10 is therefore in line with the approach of not causing significant harm to environmental or social objectives.
+Issuers with serious major negative impacts will be assigned a low corporate responsibility rating (CRR).
+A minimum score of 2 out of 10 is therefore consistent with the approach of not causing significant harm to environmental or social objectives.

-Finally, issuers who do not respect the principles of the United Nations Global Compact are rated poorly in terms of corporate responsibility according to the ABA tool.
+Finally, issuers that do not respect the principles of the United Nations Global Compact are rated poorly in terms of corporate responsibility according to the ABA tool.

-Issuers subject to controversy or serious violations of the United Nations Global Compact principles (human rights or anti-corruption) on the basis of the internal approach are excluded from the portfolio via the Worst Offenders List once the internal analysis has been completed.
+Issuers subject to controversy or serious violations of UN Global Compact principles (human rights or anti-corruption) on the basis of the internal approach are excluded from the portfolio via the Worst Offenders List once the internal analysis has been completed.

-The internal approach enables DNCA Finance to draw up a list of issuers identified as violating the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, and which have been qualified as a "serious offence" by DNCA Finance's Ethics Committee.
+The internal approach enables DNCA Finance to draw up a list of issuers identified as violating the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, and which have been qualified as "serious offenders" by DNCA Finance's Ethics Committee.
 These issuers are therefore included in an exclusion list of "worst offenders" and are prohibited from investing.